-dhk associate director Sarah Patterson features as an architect ‘Woman Achiever’
+dhk senior associate Sarah Patterson features as an architect ‘Woman Achiever’

 Writer: Gareth Griffiths

 According to Sarah Patterson, senior associate at dhk Architects, Cape Town, there are many upsides to practicing architecture.
 ‘One of the most satisfying aspects of being involved in shaping the built environment is the engagement it necessitates with so many aspects of life.
 With each project comes a myriad of factors to consider.
 I find my job is constantly about the challenge of balancing conceptual narratives with hard realities,’ she shares.